 Sly’s first radical transformation took place between Rocky II and Rocky III.

 Back then, he trained with bodybuilding legend Franco Columbo.

-The sport of bodybuilding was gaining popularity at the time, and Stallone was a keen fan.
-With Columbo’s help, he shed the strong-but-stocky look of the early Rocky movies for a bronzed, bodybuilding-style appearance which he carried forward for the rest of his 80’s prime.
+The sport of bodybuilding was gaining popularity at the time, and Stallone was (still is) a keen fan.
+With Columbo’s help, he shed the stocky look of the early Rocky movies for a bronzed, bodybuilding-style appearance which he carried forward for the rest of his 80’s prime.

 “Man, back in those days I would do literally anything and everything to burn more fat,” recalls Sly.

 “I wanted to get as lean as possible.
 I would go for long morning cardio which usually consisted of jogging or swimming, then do about 18 rounds of sparring in the ring for Rocky, then I’d hit the gym for about two hours.

 And this is all while I was writing, directing and starring in a movie.
 Yeah, I didn’t sleep too much!”

 That’s because Sly was on a mission to create the best physique the movie screen had ever seen circa 1981.

 His only problem?
 The massive Arnold Schwarzenegger, looming large in the background as he set out on his own Hollywood journey.

 While action stars today can rustle themselves into shape without having to be concerned about competing against a seven time My.
 Olympia champion, Sly did not have such luxuries.